-- 1. How many life processes does a car have?
-It does four of the life processes.

-- Is it living or non-living?
+- 1. How many life processes does a car have? - 2.
+Is it living or non-living?

-4 of the 7 so it is non-living.

 Remember, non-living things cannot carry out all the seven life processes.

 Changing from living to non-living

 Living things can become non-living when they die.
 Look at the wood that your desk is made of.
 Where did the wood come from?
 What was once living?